DavidLyhedDanielsson/raylib-scripting/README.md

 ## Web compilation on Linux:

 Only tested on Arch.
-Run the code through the emscripten compiler by using their cmake toolchain file by running the `cmake` command below.c
+Run the code through the emscripten compiler by using their cmake toolchain file by running the `cmake` command below.

 Install emscripten and set up emsdk and the EMSDK environment variable.
 On my
 laptop: